-How to Bomb-Proof Your Rental Property From Tenant Wear and Tear
+How to Tenant-Proof Your Rental Property From Wear and Tear

 Tap Into an Endless Source of Wealth

 The shortage of rentals that Americans can afford can be a cash cow for you.
 While owning expensive rentals can be rewarding, owning several lower-cost rental properties can rake in just as much and often more.
-Not only are self-sufficient folks looking for an affordable rental, there is a long list of people waiting to get into government subsidized housing, often called Section 8.
+Not only are self-sufficient folks looking for an affordable rental, there is also a long list of people waiting to get into government-subsidized housing, often called Section 8.

 Low-Income Rentals: Profitable and Problematic

-While there is no hard data, it is the general consensus of landlords I have spoken to agree that the lower the rent price, the larger the chance of getting a renter that will abuse your property.
-This scares away many investors from lower priced rentals, and if you chose to own numerous low cost rentals, the odds are much higher that you will experience abusive renters.
+While there is no hard data, the general consensus of landlords I have spoken to is that the lower the rent price, the larger the chance of getting a renter that will abuse your property.
+This scares away many investors from lower-priced rentals, and if you choose to own numerous low-cost rentals, the odds are much higher that you will experience abusive renters.
 When they move out or are evicted, you will face an extensive rehab to prep for another renter.

 Being a Landlord Does Not Have to Be Soul-Sucking